 Board of Directors

-Owner/Broker, Berkshire Hathaway Sonoma County Properties, with offices in Guerneville and Sebastopol.
-She has served on many Boards over the years, currently she is President of the Russian River Chamber of Commerce, Vice President of the Russian River Health Center and Vice President of the West County Community Services.
-Debra is a passionate advocate for those community members suffering from homelessness, mental illness, and addiction.
-She firmly believes that lack of housing and health care lies at the root of these issues.
-A firm believer that healthcare should not be a privilege, but a right for all.
+Owner/Broker, Berkshire Hathaway Sonoma County Properties, she has served on many boards over the years, currently, she is Vice President Russian River Health Center and served as President of the Russian River Chamber for approximately 10 years.
+Debra is a passionate advocate for those community members suffering from homelessness, mental health issues, and addiction.
+She firmly believes that the lack of housing and health care lies at the root of these issues.

 Christy Pichel has served in management positions in philanthropy and non-profit organizations for over thirty years.
 Most recently she served as the president of the Stuart Foundation, a private family foundation dedicated to improving public education and child welfare systems.
 She also served in management at the Public Policy Institute of California, the James Irvine Foundation, and the CS Fund.
 She was a founder and executive director of the Summerfield Waldorf School & Farm and the director and board member of the Farallones Institute in Occidental.